oatmealcarpet/Project-Zero/README.md

 | subreddit     | Browse a top 10 post from inputed subreddit.                                                                              | subreddit PewdiepieSubmissions |
 | uptime        | BOT Uptime.                                                                                                               | uptime                 |

+## Note
+- Note that the discord.js-commando framework already has a built-in commands and it is the following:
+     - help
+     - eval
+     - ping
+     - prefix
+- You can enable/disable the built-in commands by going into `index.js` at `line: 46`.
+- Disabling the built-in commands you have to put the following code:
+     - `help: false,`
+     - `eval: false,`
+     - `ping: false,`
+     - `prefix: false,`
+- If you don't see the codes above that means it is currently enabled.
+- Enabling the Unknown Command response you have to delete the `unknownCommand: false,` on `index.js` at `line: 47`.